 Emotional Cheating- What Is It and Where Should You Draw the Line

-Emotional infidelity is highly common.
+Emotional cheating is highly common.
 In fact, the results of one study showed that 78.6 percent of men and 91.6 percent of women had admitted to an emotional affair at some point in their relationship.

 Is there a possibility that your partner is cheating emotionally?
 Are you unsure of the signs or how to address the issue without sacrificing your relationship?

 Read on to learn more about emotional cheating and how to handle it in your relationship.

 In order to understand emotional cheating, it’s important to first understand the difference between emotional and physical affairs.
 There are some key differences between the two, including the following:

 - Physical affairs involve a partner engaging in sexual intimacy with another person.

 - Emotional affairs often do not involve physical intimacy.
 Sometimes, the two people never meet in-person.